Semi-automatic command to line of sight

+Overview

+Roland 1, a radio-guided Semi-Active Command-to-Line-Of-Sight (SACLOS) air defense system.
+The graphic shows how the gunner optics tracks both the target and the missile position, while a transmitter sends the steering instructions to the missile via a radio link.

 Many SACLOS weapons are based on an infrared seeker aligned with the operator's gunsight or sighting telescope.
 The seeker tracks the missile, either the hot exhaust from its rocket motor or flares attached to the missile airframe, and measures the angle between the missile and the centerline of the operator's sights.
 This signal is sent to the missile, often using thin metal wires or a radio link, which causes it to steer back toward the center of the line-of-sight.
 Common examples of these weapons include the BGM-71 TOW wire-guided anti-tank guided missile (ATGM) and the Rapier radio-command surface-to-air missile (SAM).

 Another class of SACLOS weapons is based on the beam riding principle.
 In this case, a signal is sent from the operator's sights toward the target.
 The signal is generally radio or a laser.
 The missile has receivers for the signal on the rear of the fuselage.
 Some form of encoding is used in the signal so that the missile can steer itself into the center of the beam.
 Changing frequencies or dot patterns are also commonly used.
 These systems have the advantage that the link between the launcher and missile cannot easily be broken or jammed.
-But, they have a disadvantage because the guidance signal may be detected by the target.
+But they have a disadvantage because the guidance signal may be detected by the target.
 Examples include the laser-guided RBS 70 SAM and 9M120 Svir ATGM.

+The SACLOS differs from both semi-active radar homing (SARH) and semi-active laser homing (SALH) in which the target is illuminated by a powerful emitter, and a sensor in the head of the missile detects the reflected emissions, which then directs the missile to the target.
+The SACLOS systems do not illuminate the target with radar or laser.

+This was also one of the main advantages over SALH systems regarding detection: the target is not being illuminated.
+Wire and radio-guided SACLOS missiles rely on the shooter's correction, while the laser riding-beam emitter is typically a low-powered device and does not need to be pointed immediately at the target.
+Because the missile sensor looks backward to it, the whole system is also impervious to most jamming devices.
+Another advantage in antitank applications is that the backward-looking guidance system does not interfere with the jet formation of high-explosive anti-tank (HEAT) charges at the warhead, thus maximizing the weapon's penetration.

+However, such systems do not allow for a top-attack mode, or target illumination from a different source than the launcher itself, so the choice between the SACLOS and semi-active homing methods may vary between operators.